Filters

 Versatile installation

 Centrifugal fans can be mounted on walls and ceilings or directly in line with the ducting system.
 Some centrifugal extractor fans come with adjustable speed settings, giving you control over the extraction rate and allowing you to customise the ventilation and air movement for different spaces.
+This flexibility provides significant advantages when compared to axial blowers, particularly in environments where air needs to move against higher static pressure.

 Are centrifugal fans energy-efficient fans?

-Centrifugal fans can be moderately energy-efficient if they are installed correctly, are not in continuous operation and maintained and cleaned regularly.
+Centrifugal fans can be moderately energy-efficient if they are installed correctly, are not in continuous operation and are maintained and cleaned regularly.

 This allows the fan to operate as effectively as possible, helping to lower energy consumption and energy bills.
+When properly manufactured, tested and installed, these fans commonly provide reliable airflow while reducing wasted energy.

 What is the difference between a centrifugal fan and an axial fan?

-A centrifugal bathroom fan works by generating pressure through an impeller which then propels air outward in a continuous air stream, whereas axial fans with external rotor motors move air in a linear direction at high pressures, making them more suitable for larger spaces that require a continuous flow of air, such as warehouses or factories.
+A centrifugal bathroom fan works by generating pressure through an impeller, which then propels air outward in a continuous air stream, whereas axial fans with external rotor motors move air in a linear direction at high pressures, making them more suitable for larger spaces that require a continuous flow of air, such as warehouses or factories.

 Need a hand choosing the right centrifugal fan?
 Contact us or pop into your local store.